 We’re not chasing a single, “true” valuation.

-I’m introducing a clear, simple framework:
+We’re introducing a clear, simple framework: three lenses that help you evaluate your company

 3. The Three Lenses of Business Valuation (And Why They Matter to You)

 Most owners think of business valuation as a single number.
+“What’s my company worth?”

 But as you now know, that question is layered.
 There’s no single, universal answer—because value depends on who’s asking, why, and how they define worth.

 That’s why we built this framework: Three Lenses of Business Valuation.
-Each lens gives you a different, essential view of your company, based on your goals, the market’s perspective, and what happens in an actual deal.
+Each lens gives you a different, essential view of your company—based on your goals, the market’s perspective, and what happens in an actual deal

 Understanding all three is what separates owners who guess from owners who lead.